burakk61/Widget-Twitter-Trending-List/README.md

 # Widget - Twitter Trending List
-Add the html code where you want Twitter trends to show on your site
+Add the html code where you want Twitter trends to show on your website

 ### html code:
 ```HTML